Hunting Safaris in Mozambique

 I can not say enough about the safari I booked, and am planing another trip with Outdoors Internationalas we speak to take more Traditional Hunters to Africa.

+I’d encourage you if you’re on the fence to take that leap of faith and go, you’ll fall in love with Africa.
+Say yes to adventure.
 It will be over sooner than you know.
 Store your memories deep.
 Video and photos can hardly do justice for the experience as you live it.
 Until we meet again Africa, you’ll be close to my heart.

 I have dreamed of hunting cape buffalo with a bow in Africa since I was 12 years old, and now here I was 28 years later standing in the tall grass of the Limpopo on my dream hunt for a trophy cape buffalo with my bow in hand in complete and utter shock.